google/filament/README.md

 ## Documentation

-- [Filament](https://google.github.io/filament/Filament.md.html), an in-depth explanation of the graphics capabilities and implementation of Filament.
+- [Filament](https://google.github.io/filament/Filament.md.html), an in-depth explanation of real-time physically based rendering, the graphics capabilities and implementation of Filament.
 This document explains the math and reasoning behind most of our decisions.
+This document is a good introduction to PBR for graphics programmers.
 - [Materials](https://google.github.io/filament//Materials.md.html), the full reference documentation for our material system.
   This document explains our different material models, how to use the material compiler `matc` and how to write custom materials.